Honestpuck/apple_complete/README.md

 options for each verb once you enter the `-`.
 No work has been done to create more specific completion than at the verb level or to make sure you have options and arguments in the right order.

+#### quickpkg

+It will complete all the options.
+If you enter the option `--ownership` it will then complete on the the three possibilities.
+If you enter the option `--keychain` then it will complete on all the keychains the system knows about.